cityofaustin/atd-prefect/docs/01-basics.md

 the code lives, and also the branch.
 This is helpful because it downloads the file from the repo/branch before execution.
-While downloading the file is not necessary for us, it makes it very helful when running in remote/cloud environments.
+While downloading the file is not necessary for us, it makes it very helpful when running in remote/cloud environments.

 For us to use the class, we simply declare the